tsautier/dovi_convert/README.md

 This conversion ensures compatibility with media players that do not support the Profile 7 Enhancement Layer (EL), such as the Apple TV 4K (with Plex or Infuse), Nvidia Shield (to a certain extent), Zidoo, and other devices, preventing fallback to standard HDR10 and other issues.
 The result is a highly compatible file that can be played on a wide range of devices.

+### Important Note

-Make sure to read important notes in the [Caveats and Notes](#caveats-and-notes) section.
+Converting Dolby Vision Profile 7 with FEL to Profile 8 is always a compromise.
+Make sure you read and understand the [Caveats and Notes](#caveats-and-notes) before you use this script.

 ## Table of Contents